Sid-Trainings/day-1-labs/lab1/README.md

 ---

 ## ✅ Outcome
-You now have a working Ubuntu VM inside VirtualBox.
+You now have a working CentOS VM inside VirtualBox.